m. Provisions and contingent liabilities

 i.
 Although the holding is less than 50% of equity shares, the Group has the power over these companies, is exposed to or has rights to variable returns from its involvement in these Companies and has the ability to exercise its power over these Companies to affect its returns and therefore exercises effective control.
 Consequently, these entities are considered as the Company's step-down subsidiaries and are consolidated.

 vi.
-Sale and Purchase Agreement ('SPA') is executed on February 29, 2024, between Redington Gulf FZE, a wholly-owned subsidiary of the Company, having its registered office at Jebel Ali Free Zone, Dubai, United Arab Emirates ('Seller'), and Business Integrated Operating Systems FZ-LLC, Dubai, United Arab Emirates, ('Purchaser') for the sale of 100% of the equity/ ownership of Citrus Consulting Services FZ-LLC UAE, ('Target'), a wholly-owned subsidiary of the Seller and step down subsidiary of the Company, which is subject to regulatory approvals and fulfilment of conditions precedent as mentioned in the SPA
+Sale and Purchase Agreement ('SPA') which was executed on February 29, 2024, between Redington Gulf FZE ('Seller'), a wholly owned subsidiary of the Company, having its registered office at Jebel Ali Free Zone, Dubai, United Arab Emirates, and Business Integrated Operating Systems FZ-LLC ('Purchaser'), Dubai, United Arab Emirates, for the sale of 100% of the equity of Citrus Consulting Services FZ-LLC UAE, ('Target'), a wholly owned subsidiary of the Seller and step down subsidiary of the Company has been completed on July 16, 2024.

 As per Section 135 of the Companies Act, 2013, a company, meeting the applicability threshold, needs to spend at least 2% of its average net profit for the immediately preceding three financial years on corporate social responsibility (CSR) activities.
 A CSR committee has been formed by the company as per the Act.
 The CSR funds were primarily utilized throughout the year on activities which are specified in Schedule VII of the Companies Act, 2013 through the 'Foundation for CSR @ Redington' trust formed to carry out the Company's CSR activities.